Strong maximum a posteriori estimation in Banach spaces with Gaussian priors: Preliminaries and related work

 \end{proof}

-\citet{ClasonHelinKretschmannPiiroinen2019} proposed the \defterm{generalised strong mode}, motivated by inverse problems with hard parameter constraints leading to a posterior that is truncated outside of some feasible set, in the spirit of Ivanov regularisation.
+\citet{ClasonHelinKretschmannPiiroinen2019} proposed the \defterm{generalised strong mode}, motivated by inverse problems with hard parameter constraints (in the spirit of Ivanov regularisation) which lead to a posterior assigning zero mass outside of some feasible set.

 \begin{definition} Let $X$ be a separable metric space.
-A \defterm{generalised strong mode} of $\mu \in \prob{X}$ is any point $x^{\star} \in \supp(\mu)$ such that, for each sequence $(r_n)_{n \in \Naturals} \to 0$, there exists $(x_n)_{n \in \Naturals} \to x^{\star}$ with
+A \defterm{generalised strong mode} of $\mu \in \prob{X}$ is any point $x^{\star} \in X$ such that, for each sequence $(r_n)_{n \in \Naturals} \to 0$, there exists $(x_n)_{n \in \Naturals} \to x^{\star}$ with

 \end{definition}